 Whether physical or virtual buttons are better is a debate I’m not going to dive into, but what do you do if your home button happens to break somewhere down the line?

-My Home Button
+2. Home Button

-Multi-action Home Button
+3. Multi-Action Home Button

-Multi-action Home Button is designed specifically for phones that don’t have virtual home buttons.
+Multi-Action Home Button is designed specifically for phones that don’t have virtual home buttons.
 It was originally created for the HTC One, but it works with Samsung phones just as well.
-All users have to do is tap the bottom center of the screen to activate the home button or perform other actions.
-Unfortunately the app inserts an item in the notification drawer that does nothing other than serve as a reminder that it’s running, so users still have to put up with a little extra visual clutter.
+All users have to do is tap the bottom-center of the screen to activate the home button or perform other actions.
+Unfortunately, the app inserts an item in the notification drawer that does nothing other than serve as a reminder that it’s running, so users still have to put up with a little extra visual clutter.

 Button Savior offers possibly the most comprehensive solution to the whole ordeal, but it does come with a major caveat – some of the functionality requires root.
 Fortunately, returning to the homescreen is not one of those features, and it works out of the box just fine.